Call for appointment:410-328-6034 410-328-6034

 - Growth hormone-secreting tumors cause acromegaly, a rare condition where the body or some parts of it to grow abnormally large.

 A neurological problem such as vision loss usually indicates a surgical approach, but a tumor that is clearly growing or causing a hormone imbalance could as well.
-Typically, surgeons surgically remove pituitary tumors through the nasal passage.
+Typically, surgeons surgically remove the tumor through the nasal passage.

 Monitoring and Medication

 Some tumors may just need monitoring or medications to halt their growth.
-In particular, prolactin-secreting tumors, which can stimulate breast milk production without pregnancy, may respond well to medical management with dopamine-related drugs.
+In particular, prolactin-secreting tumors may respond well to medical management with dopamine-related drugs.